NatanieI/NatanieI/README.md

 💬 I can speak two languages - Polish (native) and English

-📭 You can contact with me by mail:
+📭 You can contact with me by email:

 📧 natanielg256@gmail.com